 A VPN is a virtual private network, a technology used to imitate the security of connecting two computers by wire but over the public internet.

-Nobody has made an effort to meaningfully classify VPN types, but many people talk about remote access VPNs and site-to-site VPNs as the largest types.
+Nobody has tried meaningfully classifying VPN types, but remote access VPNs and site-to-site VPNs are usually considered the largest types.

 What is the best type of VPN?

-The best type of VPN depends on the way you sort VPNs into types.
-If we sort by price, premium VPNs are best.
-If we sort by use cases, it would depend on your needs.
+The best type of VPN depends on how you sort VPNs into types.
+If you sort by price, premium VPNs are best.
+If you sort by use cases, it depends on your needs.
+For example, if you need your employees to connect to the business network, you’ll need a remote access VPN.
+But if you want to remain secure in your daily online activities while traveling, a mobile VPN is the way to go.